kowainik/hit-on/README.md

 ### hit sync

-After opening the pull request, some of the reviewers suggested changes that you applied as commits to the remote branch.
+After opening the pull request, some of the reviewers suggested changes that you applied as commits to the remote branch via GitHub interface.
 Now you need to sync your local branch with the remote one.

 With `git` you can do the following: